driftq-org/driftq-side-effects-starter/INTEGRATE_IN_YOUR_APP_updated.md

-# Integrate DriftQ into your app (Template B: exactly-once side effects) 🧩
+# Integrate DriftQ into your app (Template B: exactly-once side effects)

-You watched the side-effects demo and thought:

-> "Ok cool… but how do I add this to *my* app without wrecking everything?"
+You watched the side-effects demo and thought: how do I add this to *my* app without wrecking everything?
 This is the practical answer.

 Heads up: this repo is a focused starter.
 For the full DriftQ engine + latest updates: https://github.com/driftq-org/DriftQ-Core

----

 ## The mental model (don’t overthink it)